 5- There are minimal facilities on the island, so ‘go before you row’, and bring water and something to shade yourself with as it can get quite hot on the island itself.
 Tours can take anywhere from 2-4 hours, depending on how detailed you want the tour to be, and if you have an archeological guide or not.

-6- There is also a great little island museum, you should definitely take a look at when you get there.
+6- There is also a great little Island of Delos Museum, you should definitely take a look at when you get there.
 It houses several important pieces I remember studying in my Art History class in Highschool, so it was really neat to actually see them in person, especially on an remote island like this.

 7- Because of the financial crisis of Greece in recent years, there excavations are still ongoing by the French, but the excavations are slow and many of the ruins are still in disrepair.
 So make sure to bring a detailed map of Delos to help aid your imagination in what once was the birthplace of the Hero’s of Greece.

-8- There are signs to tell you about the different sites on the island that are in English & give a brief and limited explanation of this island and its inhabitants.
+8- There are signs to tell you about the different sites on the Island of Delosthat are in English & give a brief and limited explanation of this island and its inhabitants.

 9- Make sure to visit the House of Dolphins and house of masks, there are some impressive mosaics there.

-10- The cost of touring the island on your own is seperate from the cost of the Ferry ride, around 12 Euros & you will tour the island yourself unless you had previously arranged for a guide.
+10- The cost of touring the Island of Delos on your own is seperate from the cost of the Ferry ride, around 12 Euros & you will tour the island yourself unless you had previously arranged for a guide.

 11- There are multiple charters to the different islands that can range from 50 euros to 1000 euros, depending on what Islands you would like to visit, how much time you would like to spend, how big your group is, and the type of guide you have.